 Triclosan is another common ingredient used in anti acne products for its anti bacterial effect.
 There is growing research to suggest that the increased use of Triclosan is giving rise to the growth of superbugs – bacteria resistant to antibiotics.
 A few studies also indicate that Triclosan could be a thyroid and hormone disruptor.

 Oral contraceptives have also been used widely to treat acne.
 This has been linked to semi permanent and permanent changes in hormone secretion and birth defects if wrongly used in pregnant or lactating women.
+The worrying issue today is that there is no process of informed consent when such medications are prescribed.
+Many young teenagers start taking oral contraceptives to control a simple, natural problem which occurs due to a lifestage issue (which is controlled naturally in a few years), starting a vicious cycle of another set of problems due to the medication taken.

 The use of alcohol extracts in the toners sold for acne prone skin is also extremely troubling – besides being an environmental and respiratory hazard, this substrate is extremely drying and aging on skin.
 With constant use it upsets the natural sebaceous secretions on the skin, and dries out permanently areas of the skin where sebaceous secretions are fewer causing the early appearance of fine lines and wrinkles.